hwh7301/EMPHCN/README.md

 - scikit-learn==0.21.3

 ## Data availability
-In the "datasets" folder, we provide the compressed format of the datasets T1,T2 used in the paper.
+In the "data" folder, we provide the compressed format of the datasets T1,T2 used in the paper.
 If you want to use them, please download and unzip them first.
 ### T1 datasets
 - drug-disease associations in the T1 dataset were selected from ZhangDDA
 - sim_pathway.txt: pathway similarity matrix